symblai/symbl-python-sdk/symbl/readme.md

 # connection object

-Connection object is returned by Telephony API's functions.
-Connection can be utilized for subscribing to multiple insights using subscribe function and can also be used to stop telephony connection.
+The connection object is returned by telephony API's functions.
+A connection object can be utilized for subscribing to multiple insights using subscribe function and can also be used to stop the telephony connection.

 1. connection.subscribe({'event': callback, ...}):

-    takes dictionary as body, where key can be an event and callback can be a function which should be executed on occurance of that event.
+    takes a dictionary parameter, where the key can be an event and it's value can be a callback function that should be executed on the occurrence of that event.

 2. connection.stop():